-To support the automatic promotion of a slave, the minimum number of replicas in a group is three (one master and two slaves).
-For more details, see "Relaxing majority rule".
+Note: To support the automatic promotion of a slave, the minimum number of replicas in a group is three (one master and two slaves).
+For more details, see "Relaxing majority rule" on page 100".

 Setting replica priorities

 You can configure the priority of a replica in elections using the following configuration variable: